 - 1.Extinguish any open flames, and pilot lights. - 2.Do NOT touch electrical switches. - 3.
 Shut off propane supply at container valve. - 4.
 Open doors and windows for ventilation. - 5Leave the area until odor clears. - 6.
-Have system repaired before using again. - FAILURE TO COMPLY COULD RESULT IN SERIOUS INJURY, EXPLOSION OR DEATH.
+Have system repaired before using again. - 7.
+Evacuate ALL persons from RV coach. - FAILURE TO COMPLY COULD RESULT IN SERIOUS INJURY, EXPLOSION OR DEATH.